Kedarkantha Trek — Real, Detailed and Simple Seasonal Guide

 • Autumn (Oct–Nov): Clear skies and excellent visibility.

-1) WINTER — December to February
+1) Winter — December to February

-Temperatures (typical): Day: –2°C to 4°C | Night: –10°C to –15°C (can dip lower on windy nights).
+Temperatures (typical): Day: –2°C to 4°C | Night: –10°C to –15°C.

-Daily changes to itinerary: Summit day starts very early (2:30–3:30 AM).
-Expect slower pace — add 30–50% time margin for each leg.
+Daily changes to itinerary: Summit day usually starts very early around 2:30–3:30 AM and trekking pace becomes slower.

-2) SPRING — March to April
+2) Spring — March to April

 Temperatures (typical): Day: 6°C to 14°C | Night: –1°C to 5°C.